The Undecidability of the Definability of Principal Subcongruences: Defining

 and $x\cdot y = 0$ otherwise.
-The next operations play the role of controlling the production of large SI's (those SI's which do not belong to $\HS(\A'(\T))$) in McKenzie's original argument.
-Such SI's are fully described in Section \ref{sec:modifying mckenzies argument}.
+The next operations play the role of controlling the production of large SI's (i.e. those SI's not contained in $\HS(\A'(\T))$) in McKenzie's original argument.
+Such SI's are fully described in Section \ref{sec:SIs}.
 Define

 and